Super Eurobeat Presents Ayu-ro Mix

-The Super Eurobeat Presents Ayu-ro Mix remix album was released by Ayumi Hamasaki on February 16, 2000.
-The album became the second highest selling remix album in Japan of 2000 with 700,000 copies sold.
+Super Eurobeat Presents Ayu-ro Mix is the second remix album by Japanese singer Ayumi Hamasaki.
+The album was released on February 16, 2000, and became the second highest selling remix album in Japan of 2000, with 700,000 copies sold.
 The album became Hamasaki's longest charting remix album with over 31 weeks on the chart.
-It is the 4th best selling remix album in Japan and also the 9th best selling remix album worldwide of all time.
+It is the 4th best selling remix album in Japan and also the 7th best selling remix album worldwide of all time.